Privacy: the iOS browser showdown

 Like Firefox, Edge also leaks your personal data to a third party, Adjust, a company specializing in mobile measurement and attribution.
 Adjust retrieves identifiers such as persistent_ios_uuid.

-Second step, Edge is still as greedy as Chrome, it seeks to save my browsing history :
+Second step, Edge is still as greedy as Chrome: it wants to save my browsing history:

 I click on “Not now”.